leafOfTree/WindowTabs/README.md

 2025

+- Add text color option in Appearnce
+- Add buttons to use preset theme colors: dark mode and blue variant in Appearnce
+- Fix tabs overlap the minimize button when aligning right
 - Support mouse hover to activate tab
 - Add options to save default values of auto hide and align tabs